Bright, bubbly and a little bit boozy, this easy Cranberry Vodka Christmas Punch recipe is a delicious way to toast the holiday season!

 - Fresh lime juice

-The beauty of an alcoholic party punch for a crowd is it requires little more than stirring ingredients together in a pitcher or punch bowl.
-That said, we still have some tips for you to follow for perfect punch making:
+The beauty of an alcoholic punch for a crowd is it requires little more than stirring ingredients together.

-This Cranberry Vodka Punch recipe makes around 15 (1-cup) servings in low ball glasses.
-If you use smaller glasses (say short plastic punch glasses), then you should estimate 30 (1/2-cup) servings per recipe.
+This recipe makes around 15 (1-cup) servings in low ball glasses.
+If you use smaller glasses (say short plastic punch glasses), then you should estimate 30 (½-cup) servings per recipe.